Tompkins Square Park: 21st century

 Increasing gentrification in the East Village during the 1990s and 2000s, and enforcement of a park curfew and the eviction of homeless people have changed the character of Tompkins Square Park.
 As noted above, the park was closed and refurbished in 1991 and reopened in 1992.
 Today, with its playgrounds and basketball courts, dog run, ping pong table, handball courts, and built-in outdoor chess tables, the park attracts young families, students and seniors and tourists from all over the globe.
 Since the 1980s, the asphalt that covers the multi-purpose courts at Tompkins Square Park has served as a skatepark and training grounds for multiple generations of skateboarders.

 In 2024, the New York state government provided $6 million to replace Tompkins Square Park's elevated swimming pool with an enlarged swimming pool at ground level.
 The same year, NYC Parks temporarily installed an electronic basketball hoop, with a video screen, at the park.
+Work on the ground-level swimming pool had still not started by 2026.